cycycy-g/face-recognition-app/README.md

-# Smart Brain App
+# Face Recognition App
-project for Udemy course
+App to detect face and stores number of entries in Postrgres database

 ## Tools and Technologies used
 * HTML5